- About Us

 Studies on traffic accidents in cities suggest that around 40% of all incidents happen at intersections.
 Left-hand turns require drivers to cross oncoming traffic, making it more likely a crash will occur.
 Of all of the crashes that take place at intersections, over 60% of them involve a driver attempting to make a left-hand turn.
 There are strategies some cities employ to make left-hand turns safer, but eliminating them altogether could be the safest and easiest option.

 Regardless of laws related to left-hand turns, drivers are responsible for the choices they make while behind the wheel.
 If you are a victim of an accident caused by the reckless or negligent actions of another Illinois driver, you have legal options available to you.
-It is possible you have grounds to pursue damages through a civil claim.
+It is possible you have grounds to pursue damages through a civil claim with the aid of a Chicago accident attorney.
 If you are unsure of what you should do next after a crash, it may help to simply seek an assessment of your case first.

 "*" indicates required fields